phatblat/protocol-oriented-programming/README.md

 Created for/presented at the [Denver Swift Heads Meetup group](https://www.meetup.com/Denver-Swift-Heads/) on November 12th, 2015.

 Presentation will be optimized for some projector size (1280x1024 ?) in "Presentation" theme `(Preferences -> Fonts and Colors tab -> Presentation)`

+## Markup Rendering

+Use the Editor -> Show Rendered Markup menu entry to switch to the formatted presentation.